bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 Since certain stream types can affect connection state, a recipient user agent SHOULD NOT discard data from incoming unidirectional streams prior to reading the stream type.

-Implementations SHOULD wait for the reception of a `SETTINGS` frame describing what stream types their peer user agent supports before sending streams of that type.
+Implementations SHOULD wait for the reception of a SETTINGS frame describing what stream types their peer user agent supports before sending streams of that type.
 Implementations MAY send stream types that do not modify the state or semantics of existing protocol components before it is known whether the peer user agent supports them, but MUST NOT send stream types that do (such as QPACK).

 A sender can close or reset a unidirectional stream unless otherwise specified.
 A receiver MUST tolerate unidirectional streams being closed or reset prior to the reception of the unidirectional stream header.

+### Control Streams {#control-streams}

+A control stream is indicated by a stream type of `0x00`.
+Data on this stream consists of SIP/3 frames, as defined in
+{{framing-layer}}.

+Each SIP/3 user agent MUST initiate a single control stream at the beginning of the connection and send its `SETTINGS` frame as the first frame on this stream.
+If the first frame of the control stream is any other frame type, this MUST be treated as a connection error of type SIP3_MISSING_SETTINGS.
+Only one control stream is permitted per user agent; receipt of a second stream claiming to be a control stream MUST be treated as a connection error of type SIP3_STREAM_CREATION_ERROR.

+The control stream MUST NOT be closed by the sender, and the receiver MUST NOT request that the sender close the control stream.
+If either control stream is closed at any point, this MUST be treated as a connection error of type SIP3_CLOSED_CRITICAL_STREAM.

+Connection errors are described in {{error-handling}}.

+Because the contents of the control stream are used to manage the behaviour of other streams, user agents SHOULD provide enough flow-control credit to keep the peer's control stream from becoming blocked.

 # SIP Methods {#methods}